 Once you have covered the basics and a plentiful cherry tree harvesting is imminent, we still have the question of how to harvest cherry fruit.

-One mature standard size cherry tree will generate an astounding 30-50 quarts of cherries a year, while a dwarf cherry produces about 10-15 quarts.
+One mature, standard sized cherry tree will generate an astounding 30 to 50 quarts (29-48 L.) of cherries a year, while a dwarf cherry produces about 10 to 15 quarts (10-14 L.).
 That’s a lot of cherry pie!
 The sugar content rises significantly in the last few days of ripening, so wait to harvest the fruit until it is completely red.

 When the fruit is ready, it will be firm and fully colored.
 Sour cherries will come off the stem when they are ripe enough to be harvested, while sweet cherries should be tasted for maturity.

 Cherries will not ripen once removed from the tree, so be patient.
 You will likely be picking cherries every other day for a week.
 Harvest as quickly as possible if rain is imminent, as rain will cause the cherries to split.